kukfa/kukfa.github.io/mental-models/_posts/2021-04-19-no-justice-in-history.md

 ---
 layout: post
-title: There is no justice in history
+title: There Is No Justice in History
 tag: history
 ---